-This material is not a recommendation to buy or sell a financial product or to adopt an investment strategy.
-Investors should work with their financial professional to discuss their specific situation.
+This material is not a recommendation to buy, sell, hold or roll over any asset, adopt a financial strategy or use a particular account type.
+It does not take into account the specific investment objectives, tax and financial condition or particular needs of any specific person.
+Clients should work with their financial professional to discuss their specific situation.